olamorr/TurboPascalCoin/README.txt

 ## History:

+### Build 1.4.5 - 2017-02-03
+- Fixed the invalid account number error (for real)

+### Build 1.4.4.0 - 2017-02-03
+- Fixed the invalid account number error
+- Changed the project's icon to the official one

 ### Build 1.4.3.0 - 2017-02-01

 - Changed emission, now has low start of 1 coin for the first 1500 blocks